Conditions

 How To Treat Hot Spots On Dogs At Home: 6 Steps

-1. Give Pain Relief If Necessary
+1. Give Pain Relief (If Your Vet Recommends It)

-2. Clip The Hair
+2. Clip The Hair Around The Hot Spot

 We have a guide on the best hair clippers for dogs and tips on using them.

-3. Clean The Hot Spot
+3. Clean The Area Gently But Thoroughly

 We have a guide on antibiotics for dogs and more information on specific options and dangers to be aware of.